 ID SLA Subject Areas Performance Standards Contract Remedies as any level 4 or level 5 severity application issue for the system for which no work-around is available and authorized solution users are unable to perform their business tasks.
 For purposes of clarity, level 4 or level 5 critical incidents exclude (i) disasters where the parties declare a disaster and invoke the disaster recovery plan, (ii) force majeure events, including, but not limited to failure of government, riots, and weather disasters, (iii) other events or factors that impact the system but are outside the vendor's control.
 If a critical incident is caused by a third party or is outside the vendor's control, the vendor will work with PRMP to fix the incident but that incident will not be subject to this SLA.
-If a level 5 incident cannot be fixed within 24 hours, the vendor will communicate with PRMP to provide a remediation plan within 24 hours.
-95% of Level 5 incidents impacting the system will be fixed within 48 hours.
-Level 5 - Emergency - The system no longer functions.
-The vendor will use commercially reasonable efforts to respond to a Level 5 incident notification within 30 minutes.
-The vendor will use commercially reasonable efforts to report a recommended resolution and estimated fix date/time for a Level 5 incident within two (2) hours of notification of the Level 5 incident.
-Service Level for correction of a Level 5 incident is 24 hours from notification. \$5,000/calendar day 1 - 3 days that exceed performance standard \$10,000/calendar day 4 - 7 days that exceed performance standard \$15,000/calendar day 8 - 14 days that exceed performance standard \$20,000/calendar day > 15 days that exceed performance standard PRMP shall assess liquidated damages, as specified below, for failure to correct a Level 4 incident within the performance standard. \$3,000/calendar day 1 - 3 days that exceed performance standard \$6,000/calendar day 4 - 7 days that exceed performance standard \$6,000/calendar day 8 - 14 days that exceed performance standard \$8,000/calendar day 8 - 14 days that exceed performance standard \$12,000/calendar day > 15 days that exceed performance standard
+If a level 5 incident cannot be fixed within 24 hours, the vendor will communicate with PRMP to provide a remediation plan within 24 hours. • 95% of Level 5 incidents impacting the system will be fixed within 24 hours. • 95% of Level 4 incidents impacting the system will be fixed within 48 hours.
+Level 5 - Emergency - The system no longer functions. • The vendor will use commercially reasonable efforts to respond to a Level 5 incident notification within 30 minutes. • The vendor will use commercially reasonable efforts to report a recommended resolution and estimated fix date/time for a Level 5 incident within two (2) hours of notification of the Level 5 incident. • Service Level for correction of a Level 5 incident is 24 hours from notification. \$5,000/calendar day 1 - 3 days that exceed performance standard \$10,000/calendar day 4 - 7 days that exceed performance standard \$15,000/calendar day 8 - 14 days that exceed performance standard \$20,000/calendar day &gt; 15 days that exceed performance standard PRMP shall assess liquidated damages, as specified below, for failure to correct a Level 4 incident within the performance standard. \$3,000/calendar day 1 - 3 days that exceed performance standard \$6,000/calendar day 4 - 7 days that exceed performance standard \$8,000/calendar day 8 - 14 days that exceed performance standard \$12,000/calendar day &gt; 15 days that exceed performance standard \$12,000/calendar day &gt; 15 days that exceed performance standard No liquidated damages shall be assessed for Level 1, 2 or 3 incidents.